hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 - Build dynamic prompts at runtime to reference actual artifacts
 - Use `inbox/` for agent work queues to maintain clear task boundaries
 - Document the expected flow between agents in workflow comments

+Guidance: Prefer declaring inputs with `depends_on` and using `inject` to inform providers, rather than composing prompt text via shell (`cat`/`echo`).
+Keep shell usage focused on filesystem lifecycle (atomic writes/moves); let the orchestrator handle prompt composition and validation.

 ---